 The Meningitis Progress Tracker (MPT)

-The MPT will be 90% of the focus of this role with the remaining 10% available for visualisation of other MRF and CoMO work.
+The MPT will be the focus of this role.
 The MPT was conceived and delivered by MRF as a multi-year project over the past 3 years.
 It has now been used over 36,000 times in 95 countries and brings together data from the world’s leading health data modelling organisations into one place.
 This role has been created to help take the MPT from this promising pilot phase that has seen it adopted by WHO as a key tool and included in the new global roadmap as a measure in itself, through to scale where all key users of meningitis data see it as the go-to place for the best data on meningitis in the world.

 Until now MRF has developed the MPT using an in-house team with external technology support and this role is the start of a move to bring more expertise in-house to ensure data visualisation and the MPT are embedded in our daily work.